cee-studio/cs50-mistakes/README.md

-LICENSE:
+LICENSES:
+ - the mistake documentation is in the public domain
  - the license of all the code templates and test data belongs to CS50x and Prof. David J. Malan.
- - the mistake documentation is in the public domain
+ - the mistaken code belongs to the original author